-In Shanghai, the Group has entered into property leasing agreements with Shanghai Jiu Hai Rimmer Properties Co., Ltd. ("Shanghai Jiu Hai Rimmer"), which was an indirect 80% owned subsidiary of SOCL until March 16, 2012, for various units in Shui On Plaza for use as offices at market rent.
+In Shanghai, the Group has entered into property leasing agreements with Shanghai Jiu Hai Rimmer Properties Co., Ltd. ("Shanghai Jiu Hai Rimmer"), which was an indirect 80% owned subsidiary of SOCL until 16 March 2012, for various units in Shui On Plaza for use as offices at market rent.
 In Hong Kong, a subsidiary of Shui On Land has entered into property leasing and licensing agreements with Shui On Centre Company Limited and SOI, both of which are wholly-owned by SOCL, for various units in Shui On Centre at prevailing market rent.
 These properties are for uses as offices.

-Shui On Land entered into a framework lease agreement with SOCL on May 30, 2006, the terms of which was extended to December 31, 2009 by a supplemental agreement dated September 4, 2007 and further extended to December 31, 2012 by a second supplemental agreement dated January 15, 2010.
+Shui On Land entered into a framework lease agreement with SOCL on 30 May 2006, the term of which was extended to 31 December 2009 by a supplemental agreement dated 4 September 2007 and further extended to 31 December 2012 by a second supplemental agreement dated 15 January 2010.

-The amounts of RMB27.7 million for the properties in Shanghai and HK\$2.6 million for the properties in Hong Kong, respectively, were paid and/or are payable by the Group to the Shui On Group for leasing and/or licensing of the premises under the property leasing agreements and the framework lease agreement for the year ended December 31, 2011.
+The amounts of RMB27.7 million for the properties in Shanghai and HK\$2.6 million for the properties in Hong Kong, respectively, were paid and/or are payable by the Group to the Shui On Group for leasing and/or licensing of the premises under the property leasing agreements and the framework lease agreement for the year ended 31 December 2011.

-Subsequent to the completion of the acquisition of interest of Shui On Plaza by the Group from SOI on March 16, 2012 (details of the transaction are set out in the circular of Shui On Land dated October 6, 2011), Shanghai Jiu Hai Rimmer has become a subsidiary of Shui On Land and the property leasing arrangements between Shanghai Jiu Hai Rimmer and the Group relating to Shui On Plaza have become intra-group transactions instead of connected transactions of Shui On Land.
+Subsequent to the completion of the acquisition of interest of Shui On Plaza by the Group from SOI on 16 March 2012 (details of the transaction are set out in the circular of Shui On Land dated 6 October 2011), Shanghai Jiu Hai Rimmer has become a subsidiary of Shui On Land and the property leasing arrangements between Shanghai Jiu Hai Rimmer and the Group relating to Shui On Plaza have become intra-group transactions instead of connected transactions of Shui On Land.
 For the avoidance of doubt, the property leasing and licensing agreements in respect of Shui On Centre in Hong Kong shall continue to be connected transactions between the Group and the Shui On Group (excluding Shui On Land and its subsidiaries) under the framework lease agreement with SOCL.